Enquil/rtr_v5/README.md

     * Basic Admin setup with CRUD (It's built in to django)
     * Layout and structural front-end design

-In sprint 1, i focused mostly on very basic features for users, like:
+In sprint 1, i focus mostly on very basic features for users specifically, like:
     * Setting Up the home view in the form of a postlist-view with sort-functionality by category

-In general:
+General implementations:
     * Installing relevant libraries and applications (see requirements.txt for full list)
     * Structural front-end/layout (No color or decorating)
     * Setting Up admin view to insert model instances for reference when developing the site